davidinlou/davelouRaidCheck/README.md

 1. Go to Overviews - Raid Reports - Reports.
 At the bottom of the screen you'll see:
       Hours to Scan:  How far back to scan.
 Default 5 hours.
       Threshold (%):  What percentage carry you want to check for.
 Default 100%.
-      Scan:  Scan the reports and extract the name of the cities where raids need to be reset.
+      Scan Button:    Scan the reports and extract the name of the cities where raids need to be reset.

 2. Back in game - The DLCheck button is at the bottom of the screen next to the date/time.
     The window shows you a list of cities.
 Click on the city name to go to city where you